intsystems/BMM/lab3/Readme.md

 2. [Reporter: TODO] Repeat experiment from Bishop's article (fig. 4) with naive implementation of generative-discriminative model (eq.
 12 from article).
 Visualize discriminative surface as an interactive plot dependent on the number of labeled objects and coefficients for each term.
 * [Article](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/05/Bishop-Valencia-07.pdf)

-3. [Reporter: TODO] Visualize dependency of classification error on different versions of Dataset Shift.
+3. [Reporter: Barabanshchikova Polina] Visualize dependency of classification error on different versions of Dataset Shift.
 Visualization (multiple plots) must show:
 * how the dataset changes from the value of shift
 * how the classification error changes from the value of shift